cysouw/diathesis/text/c05_preverbs.md

 c.
 Meine Taten beschämen mich
 :::

-The second examples of this diathesis with *wundern* 'to wonder [@Next] is less clear, because this verb has also a reflexive passive alternation, see [@sec:reflexive-preposition-passive].
-Comparing [@Next a,c] shows an alternation of an inverted passive with reflexive loss.
-But comparing [@Next b,c] shows an alternation without diathesis.
+The second examples of this diathesis with *wundern* 'to wonder [@next] is less clear, because this verb has also a reflexive passive alternation, see [@sec:reflexive-preposition-passive].
+Comparing [@next a,c] shows an alternation of an inverted passive with reflexive loss.
+But comparing [@next b,c] shows an alternation without diathesis.

 :::ex
 a.
 Ich wundere mich über dein Verhalten.